-15 In some ECDIS equipment the text for some notes in the ENC may be truncated or not displayed at all, and therefore is not available to the mariner.
+In some ECDIS equipment the text for some notes in the ENC may be truncated or not displayed at all, and therefore is not available to the mariner.

 Workaround - no workaround available; mariners should advise ENC service providers where they observe this problem.

-Not included1.
-16 Unnecessary alarms and indications - feedback from mariners shows that ECDIS can produce excessive and distracting alarms.
+Unnecessary alarms and indications - feedback from mariners shows that ECDIS can produce excessive and distracting alarms.
 This is due to a combination of the interpretation of the requirements of the ECDIS Performance Standards and the ENC encoding.
-Some control over the number of alarms and indications is available to the mariner in ECDIS built to the revised Performance Standards (MSC.232(86) but this is not always recognized.
-Workaround - the methods available to minimize alarms should be included in the IMO 1-27 Model Course syllabus.
-Not included1.
+Some control over the number of alarms and indications is available to the mariner in ECDIS built to the revised Performance Standards (resolution MSC.232(82)) but this is not always recognized.

+Workaround - the methods available to minimize alarms are included in the IMO 1-27 Model Course syllabus.